 Biking in Lech – Different Season, New Need for Speed

 In an attempt to see summer-time Lech from a different angle, I swapped another hiking day for two wheels instead.

 Picking up an e-bike from the Strolz store in the village and with my mountain bike guide in tow we biked from the centre, through the adjacent village of Zug and weaved through curling alpine pathways – an intermediate level on endurance that would bring us to the turquoise blue Spullersee Lake.

 The Lake itself presents another set of tracks, protecting the perfect blue basin with rugged wilderness, from where you can hike or bike up to the viewing point of the Stierlochsattel, which stands at 2009 metres.

 Lech is more than its ski pastime, presenting itself as credible hiking (and biking) stomping ground, and an all-year-round destination to explore.

 The question is, will you make a first-time visit or return for an alternative season in what is typically a designated winter destination in Austria?

 - The ‘My Lech Card’ grants you access to all operating cable cars (during the particular season) in Lech and Warth, the blue village buses, entry to some museums, public pools and activity centres, as well as being able to join themed hikes and excursions.
 Full details can be found here.

-- A three day card costs €24, seven days €40 and two weeks €68.
-The ‘My Lech Card’ is also free for those booking at least a one-night stay in a local accommodation.
+- A three-day card costs €24, seven days €40 and two weeks €68.
+The ‘My Lech Card’ is also free for those booking at least a one-night stay in local accommodation.

 Travel in Lech, Vorarlberg